WRAPP Overview

 Supported URLs

-Wrapp in general accesses data through the Omniverse Client-Library and therefore supports URLs to Nucleus servers, S3 buckets, Azure containers/blobs and to the local file system:
+Wrapp currently supports URLs to Nucleus servers (read/write), S3 buckets (read/write), Azure containers/blobs (only read) and to the local file system (read/write):

-Nucleus Servers : Data on Nucleus servers can be accessed using “omniverse://…” URLs.
-Authentication will by default occur interactively, for more details please refer to the Nucleus documentation.
+Nucleus Servers : Data on Nucleus servers can be accessed using omniverse://...
+URLs.
+Authentication will by default occur interactively, if this is not desired please refer to the Nucleus authentication section.

 Generic parameters